blockthrough/selfupdate.go/README.md

 # Example

-`selfupdate` cli is using itself for self-updating.
+`selfupdate` CLI is using itself for self-updating.
 Please refer to both `cmd/selfupdate/main.go` and `.github/workflows/build.yml` files for more info.

-# Create a Fine-Grained Personal Access Tokens
+# Create Fine-Grained Personal Access Tokens

-Each person who needs to use your app cli and leverage the selfupdating, is required to create a github api token.
+Each person who needs to use your app CLI and leverage the self-updating is required to create a GitHub API token.
 It is recommended to use the following [Token/Settings](https://github.com/settings/tokens?type=beta) to generate the API keys.

-The only required option is to select the project and on `Repository Permissions` select only `Contents` as `Read` access.
+The only required option is to select the project, and on Repository Permissions, select only Contents as Read access.
 We only need to read the metadata and download assets during the update, nothing more.